Last Updated: June 26, 2017

 Opinions and other statements expressed by users and third parties are theirs alone, not opinions of The Atlantic.
 Content created by third parties is the sole responsibility of the third parties and its accuracy and completeness are not endorsed or guaranteed.
 The Sites and third parties may provide links to web pages, web sites, and various resources or locations on the web.
 The Atlantic has no control over the information you access via such links, does not endorse that information, and shall not be responsible for it or for the consequences of your use of that information.

-The Atlantic does not initiate, edit, modify, select, or designate specific recipients for any messages or other data entered into the Comment Areas or any other part of the Sites, except that (i) The Atlantic may consolidate and edit for clarity any Content posted to chat rooms or online forums, (ii) The Atlantic may inform registered users or third parties of particular content, ask for their response, or ask them to host discussions, and (iii) The Atlantic reserves the right to monitor the Sites and to remove any information that The Atlantic, in its sole discretion, considers to be inappropriate or unlawful.
+The Atlantic does not initiate, edit, modify, select, or designate specific recipients for any messages or other data entered into the Forum and Comment Areas or any other part of the Sites, except that (i) The Atlantic may consolidate and edit for clarity any Content posted to comment areas, (ii) The Atlantic may inform registered users or third parties of particular content, ask for their response, or ask them to host discussions, and (iii) The Atlantic reserves the right to monitor the Sites and to remove any information that The Atlantic, in its sole discretion, considers to be inappropriate or unlawful.

 You acknowledge and agree that unless otherwise stated, all materials and information you provided will be deemed to be provided to us on a non-confidential and non-proprietary basis.